Braingeneers-Education/WetAI-Eigenvectors/README.md

 ## How to Use This Repository

 This repository contains all the resources you need to complete the assignment successfully.
 You'll find detailed instructions, code examples, and quizzes.
-To begin, click the "Start Assignment" button above, and you'll be directed to the assignment platform.
+To begin, click the "Open in GitHub Codespaces" button above, and you'll be directed to the assignment platform.

 We wish you an enlightening journey into the world of eigenvectors!